perlmonger42/pao/README.md

 ### Prerequisites
 1. [Install Go](https://golang.org/doc/install) (version 1.21 or later)
    * Modern Go uses modules, so you don't need to set up `$GOPATH` or `$GOROOT` anymore
+2. [Install Node.js](https://nodejs.org/) (for building the React frontend)
+   * Includes npm, which is needed for the web UI

 ### Running from source
 1. Clone this repository: